steinbrennerlab/blast-align-tree/README.md

 Rscript visualize-tree.R -e AT2G19590.1 -b ACO_v2 -a AT2G38240
 ```

-The code below will create a third tree showing just the ACO clade.
-Option -n specifies the node number (-n 58) and the script will use tree_subset to draw a subtree.
-The three other options will show bootstraps (-k 1), omit node number labels (-l 0), and enlarge the gene symbol text (-m 2)
+The code below will create a third tree showing just the ACO clade by using option -n to specify the node number (-n 58).
+The script will use the function tree_subset to draw a subtree.
+The three other options specify to show bootstraps (-k 1), to omit node number labels (-l 0), and to enlarge the gene symbol text (-m 2)
 ```
 Rscript visualize-tree.R -e AT2G19590.1 -b ACO_v3 -a AT2G38240 -n 58 -k 1 -l 0 -m 2
 ```